KyraelDev/KyraelDev/README.md

 - 👋 Hi, I'm an Italian student currently exploring Computer Science and Software Engineering in Catania's University, Sicily.
-- 👀 I’m interested in learning, working and collaborating with fellow developers to build cool products and envision future technologies together, and be part of the change I want to see in the world!
+- 👀 I’m interested in learning, working and collaborating with fellow developers to build cool stuff together, and be part of the change I want to see in the world!
 - 🌱 I’m currently learning JavaScript, Java and Python.
 Still learning Vue.Js and React frameworks.
-I'm interested in learning more tech tools to enhance my workflow and my general knowledge of development.
+I'm interested in learning more tech tools to enhance my general knowledge of development.
-- 🤖 Currently working as a freelancer AI Trainer.
 - 💞️ I’m looking to collaborate and connect with fellow Devs or Senior Devs on whichever project will lead me to new and useful knowledge to improve myself!
 - 📫 How to reach me:
 -     Linkedin: https: //www.linkedin.com/in/kyradev-lma/
 -     Stack Overflow: https://stackoverflow.com/users/23445990/kyradev
 -     E-mail:   kyrael.dev@gmail.com
-- ⚡ Fun fact: I like coding with a big pikachu blanket... but don't tell anyone.
-It's my pika-secret.
-Gek Mercante.